 York County Ale Trail

 York County is becoming a beer Mecca of the mid-Atlantic.
-If you want to learn a lot about beer history during non-COVID-19 times, take a brewery tour with York County Ale Trail.
+If you want to learn a lot about beer history, take a brewery tour with York County Ale Trail.
 They offer two different walking tours as well as a brew bus tour.
 The tour typically includes a tasting tray of four 5 oz pours at three different breweries.
 Glenn Smith, who launched the York County Ale Trail in 2018 is a practicing lawyer in his other profession.

 We toured two breweries on The York County Ale Trail tour with Glenn.
 We were enamored with his knowledge of beer history as well as how delicious many of the brews we tried are.
 Glenn begins by guiding visitors through the proper way to experience a beer tasting.
 If you cannot take a tour with York County Ale Trail, we highly recommend visiting Old Forge Brewing Company and Collusion Tap Works in historic downtown York!